gricard/GCode/README.txt

 Currently it has only been used in an AKA Viking with a custom board setup based around the Femtoduino board.

+Follow the development of this software here: http://simonized.com/showthread.php?702

 License
 ------------------------------------------------------------------------------------------
 This software is currently licensed for use and redistribution under the GNU GPL v3.